-This is the twentieth report on follow-up data obtained from graduates and their families.
+This is the twenty-second report on follow-up data obtained from graduates and their families.
 Since January of 1998, we have kept in touch with our graduates and compiled information on these contacts.
 Over these years the numbers of total interviews have continued to grow and the results have maintained a very positive reflection of how the children are doing years after graduation.
 The mental health system has moved to shorter stays and more violent and more disturbed males and females are referred to us, but with our aftercare services we continue to see significant gains in the children many years after treatment at Jasper Mountain.

-We continue to formally obtain data on all children out of the intensive residential program from 6 to 60 months.
-This twentieth report includes all data obtained to date.
-Although the overall positive themes are consistent in all twenty reports, there are minor differences.
+We continue to formally obtain data on all children out of the intensive residential program at four intervals from 6 to 60 months.
+This twenty-second report includes all data obtained to date.
+Although the overall positive themes are consistent in all previous reports, there are minor differences.
 Our efforts have been successful in contacting the majority of the children who left the program either in a planned or unplanned discharge (thus we do not screen out any children).
 However we are experiencing more difficulty contacting some children in recent years and we are taking additional steps to address this.
 It becomes more difficult to obtain contact information years after leaving Jasper Mountain.
 Each follow-up report reflects a higher numbers of children and because of this, the data has increasing value in providing an accurate picture.
-We now have 606 follow-up interviews and the data has been generally consistent since 1998.
+We now have 651 follow-up interviews and the data has been generally consistent since 1998.
+Although the reported data will include all 651 interviews, the children in the current review reflected improvement in 31% of the scores, 42% were the same and there were slight decreases in 27% of the scores.

 It is important to remember that the children reflected in this data are the most challenging in our system of care.
-In fact, standardized tests have shown an increase in severity of mental health disturbance over the last ten years, with the highest level of measured disturbance the last three years.
+In fact, standardized tests have shown an increase in severity of mental health disturbance over the last ten years, with the highest level of measured disturbance in the last two years of any previous cohort.
 Our success with this population has been a factor in our international reputation and the increased numbers of referrals coming to the Program from across the United States.